karelbasta/karelbasta/README.md

 ## Examples of my work:
 * My repos
-* Curently working on some webpages, i will add them
+* Curently working on some webpages, i will add them here